Ergodic invariant measures on the space of geodesic currents: Introduction

 \subsection{Acknowledgements}

-While writing up the present article, we learnt that a proof of the dichotomy for currents of full hull (Theorem \ref{MLfill}) was independently obtained by Burger-Iozzi-Parreau-Pozzetti in \cite{burger:currents}.
+While writing up the present article, we learnt that a proof of the dichotomy for currents of full hull (Theorem \ref{MLfill-intro}) was independently obtained by Burger-Iozzi-Parreau-Pozzetti in \cite{burger:currents}.

-The authors would like to thank Fran\c{c}ois Labourie and Chris Leininger for interesting conversation on the topics of this paper and Juan Souto for very valuable feedback, remarks and suggestions.
+The authors would like to thank Fran\c{c}ois Labourie and Chris Leininger for interesting conversation on the topics of this paper.
+We are particularly indebted to Juan Souto for very valuable feedback, remarks and suggestions.
 We are also grateful to Marc Burger, Alessandra Iozzi, Anne Parreau and Beatrice Pozzetti for a very useful exchange of ideas after both our preprints had appeared and for spotting some mistakes and incongruences in the first version of this work.
+We also thank an anonymous referee for carefully reading our paper and for useful comments.

-V.E. was partially supported by Academy of Finland project \#297258, G.M. was partially supported by INdAM GNSAGA research group.
+V.E.~was partially supported by Academy of Finland project \#297258 and EPSRC grant EP/T015926/1.
+G.M.~was partially supported by INdAM GNSAGA research group.